Steve Broussard: Coaching career

 In his first season with the UCLA Bruins in 2012, Broussard directed a running back group headed by senior Johnathan Franklin, who set new school season (1,734 yards) and career (4,403) rushing marks on his way to earning All-America honors.
 Franklin, a finalist for the Doak Walker Award, also set a school record with nine 100-yard rushing games in 2012 and established new marks for both career (4,925) and season (2,062) all-purpose yardage.
 He went on to be selected by the Green Bay Packers in the 2013 NFL draft.

 In his second season with the Bruins, Broussard directed a running back group headed by Myles Jack, who won Pac-12 Freshman of the Year honors in 2013.
 Jack set a UCLA single-game scoring record with four touchdowns in the win over Washington on November 15.

 Broussard reconnected with SMU head coach June Jones, the coach who had a part in drafting him in Atlanta, on the Mustangs where he coached the running backs for one season in 2014.
 During the 2015 season, Broussard was the offensive coordinator at Pasadena City College.

 In April 2017, Broussard was hired as the new head coach at Fort Vancouver High School in Vancouver, Washington.
 In February 2018, Broussard was reported to be taking the head football coaching job at St. Monica Catholic High School in California.

+On May 20, 2024, Cal Poly hired Broussard as their running backs coach.

+In February 2026, Broussard was hired by Delaware State University as their running backs coach under head coach, DeSean Jackson.